chef/chef-web-docs/chef_master/source/resource_yum_repository.rst

 ``mirror_expire``
    **Ruby Type:** String

    Time (in seconds) after which the mirrorlist locally cached will expire.
 If the current mirrorlist is less than this many seconds old then Yum will not download another copy of the mirrorlist, it has the same extra format as metadata_expire.
 If you find that Yum is not downloading the mirrorlists as often as you would like lower the value of this option.
+You can also change from the default of using seconds to using days, hours or minutes by appending a 'd', 'h' or 'm' respectively.

 ``mirrorlist``
    **Ruby Type:** String